Spectroscopy of photoionization from the $^1E$ singlet state in nitrogen$-$vacancy centers in diamond: Surface Plots for Contrast Parameters

 The increase in \nvz\ concentration indicated by negative values of $\delta$ suggests reactions that reduce the number of charged centers in the diamond.
 Ionization, ${\rm N}V^-\rightarrow{\rm N}V^0 + e^-$, neutralizes an \nv\ center, and if the freed electron then goes on to neutralize a \nsp\ ion, the total number of charged centers in the sample is reduced by 2.
-The accompanying reduction in random electric fields would be observable as a narrowing of ZPL peaks as Stark shift broadening is reduced.
+The accompanying reduction in random electric fields would be observable as a narrowing of ZPL peaks as Stark shift broadening is reduced.\cite{Orphal-Koban_spectraldiffusion2023}

-Figure \ref{fig:epsdelta}(c) shows the fractional change in the width of the \nvz\ zero-phonon line with applied field; negative values correspond to narrowing.
-The results shown fig.\ \ref{fig:epsdelta}(c) include a region 488~nm and above and below 150~K where the width of the \nvz\ ZPL line decreases by $\approx$2~\% with applied field, in agreement with the $\delta$ contrast for that region.
+Figs.\ \ref{fig:epsdelta}(b) and (d) show the fractional change in the width of the \nvz\ ZPL with applied field; negative values correspond to narrowing.
+The results shown in Figs.\ \ref{fig:epsdelta}(b) and (d)) include a wavelength region above 488~nm for temperatures below 150~K where the width of the \nvz\ ZPL line decreases by $\approx$2~\% with applied field, in agreement with the $\delta$ contrast for that region.
 This line width change and the $\delta$ contrast both point to significant ionization from the singlet state.